Are you agile? Or more precisely – are you working in an agile way?

 All eight points mentioned above are useful for each Scrum.org certificate.
 I strongly believe, that out of 80 questions on the exam, around 40 of them will be obvious to anyone who went decently through them.
 They will be mostly scrum-theory related.

 The second half of the exam questions will base more on intuition, experience, and common sense.
 Even though I’ve gone through all exam questions in nearly twenty minutes, I’ve still bookmarked around 10 of them for later review, and I need to say that I was well prepared!
 It certainly shows you, how difficult some of the questions may be.
 If you are preparing for the PSD as I did, be ready for questions that may look like this:

 - How TDD differs from ADD and BDD?

 - What testers do on the first days of a sprint?

 - When CI server is set?

-- What it means that architecture emerges?
+- What does it mean that architecture emerges?

-These are not real questions, but they are in similar tone and difficulty.
+These are not real questions, but they are in a similar tone and difficulty.
 You won’t find solutions to these questions on scrum guide – they base more on your experience and common sense and require certain development knowledge (glossary may help here!).